MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlregisterfilesystemfiltercallbacks.md

 </td>
 <td>
-Type of synchronization requested for the section: SyncTypeCreateSection if a section is being created, SyncTypeOther otherwise.
+Type of synchronization requested for the section: <b>SyncTypeCreateSection</b> if a section is being created, <b>SyncTypeOther</b> otherwise.

 </td>
 </tr>